 - Other vegetables

 The most common and simple form of carbohydrate (and one that Aussies consume in excess) is sugar.
 Certain carbs release energy gradually to the body while others provide it with a quick source of energy.
 The problem with that quick surge in energy is that the body uses it very fast and then drops, giving you the eventual sugar crash.
 When you’re considering what are macros in diets, always look for natural foods that will give you sustained, slow-release energy.

-Some of these protein sources are considered as complete sources, which means they provide all the amino acids (broken down protein) that the body requires.
+Some of these protein sources are considered complete sources, which means they provide all the amino acids (broken-down protein) that the body requires.
 Some of the other sources need to be complemented by other sources to render them complete.
-Non-vegetarian sources are complete sources while vegetarian sources need to be combined in order to reap the full benefits.
+Non-vegetarian sources are complete sources while vegetarian sources need to be combined to reap the full benefits.

 - Whole dairy products

 - Fatty meat like dark chicken, fatty cuts of pork and lamb